TimeUs-ANR/TEITransformations/README.md

 (.venv)~$ python3 tei2teicorpus.py --input directory/name --output directory/name
 ```

 By default, the TEI elements in the final teiCorpus will be ordered randomly.
-You can use addition options to better control the ordering of the TEI elements:
+You can use addition options to better control the ordering of the TEI elements.

 ##### Additional sorting options: